Walsall Town F.C.: Walsall Cup domination

-Town finally entered the Walsall Senior Cup for the first time in 1883–84, reached the Birmingham Senior Cup semi-finals in 1883–84 and 1884–85, beaten by Aston Villa and the Swifts respectively, but the latter season saw the club win the Staffordshire Cup for the second and final time, thanks to a 2–1 win over Wolverhampton Wanderers; it also won the Walsall Cup for the first time, beating Wednesbury Old Athletic in the final.
+Town finally entered the Walsall Senior Cup for the first time in 1883–84, and reached the Birmingham Senior Cup semi-finals in 1883–84 and 1884–85, beaten by Aston Villa and the Swifts respectively, but the latter season saw the club win the Staffordshire Cup for the second and final time, thanks to a 2–1 win over Wolverhampton Wanderers; it also won the Walsall Cup for the first time, beating Wednesbury Old Athletic in the final.
 Indeed, Town went on to win the next two Walsall Cups to claim a hat-trick of titles, the 1885–86 final win over the Swifts being particularly acriminous, with the Swifts' Allen breaking the leg of Town's Cope, resulting in "very strong opinions being expressed" and a collection being taken for Cope.
 The Swifts protested the result on the basis of crowd encroachment, and, after the Walsall FA voted in favour of a replay, Town successfully had the motion overturned, on the basis of the Swifts "packing" the vote with representatives who were not otherwise entitled to appear.

 The increasing professionalism in the game however was causing problems for the Walsall clubs.
 In the first round of the 1885–86 FA Cup, three ex-Swifts players were found in the Aston Villa XI which faced Walsall Town at the Chuckery, and the resulting antagonism - and easy win for Villa - roused the crowd to violence, the Astonians having to run a gauntlet of stones to their brake, as well as a protest against Alf Jones being a "ringer".
 Shortly afterwards, the Town captain for the game, Gershom Cox, was also induced to join Villa, after a falling-out with the Town committee.
 Nevertheless, the club finished the season on a high, by taking the Wednesbury Charity Cup, hammering surprise finalists Burton Strollers 7–1 at the Wednesbury Oval.
 Town played in 6 finals of any prominence between 1882 and 1887, and won them all.